Easy step by step instructions on how an automotive EGR valve works, this article

 as electrically operated EGR (linear) and vacuum operated valves.

-remove the vacuum line that is connected to the valve, apply vacuum using a vacuum
+the vacuum line that is connected to the valve, apply vacuum using a vacuum pump

-pump while the engine is running.
-The engine should stall or stumble if the EGR
+while the engine is running.
+The engine should stall or stumble if the EGR system

-system is working, if not, the passages that connect the valves exhaust port through
+is working, if not, the passages that connect the valves exhaust port through to

 must be removed to check for these conditions.
 To test the operation of a linear